Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Discussion

 Another possible expansion would be the implementation of the model on the partial correlation matrices \citep{geng2018joint, na2019estimating}.
 In order to do so, the covariance structure $\tilde{C}_d$ must be researched and re-evaluated.
 Lastly, the model should be adjusted for comparing subjects to themselves, as many recent RS-fMRI studies feature intra-subject comparisons \citep{dinicola2020parallel, braga2020situating}.

-In conclusion, we present here a method of discovering differences between groups of correlation matrices, and demonstrate its applicability in a use case of brain functional connectivity in disease states.
-Our findings show that this new methodology can detect localized disturbances in the variables forming the correlation matrices in a data driven manner.
+In conclusion, we present here a method of discovering differences between groups of correlation matrices.
+Our findings show that this new methodology can detect localized disturbances in the variables forming the correlation matrices.
 We believe that this approach can be used to explore existing and new RS-fMRI datasets of different brain disorders, and may be useful in a wide array of additional fields, including neuroscience, economy, and engineering.